iodigital-com/io-technology/data/blog/explicit-resource-management-in-typescript-5.2.md

 }
 ```

-This class has been implemented (with all of its sophistications that might have later) to only have a dispose method that would be called by the engine, but there is a simpler solution that Typescript comes up with: the `DisposableStack` class.
+This class has been implemented (with all of its sophistication that it might have later) to only have a `dispose` method that would be called by the engine, but there is a simpler solution that TypeScript comes up with the `DisposableStack` class.

 Here is how: